matheus-beck/matheus-beck/README.md

 ### Hi there 👋

-🏭 I’m currently working at WEX as QA Engineer II
+🏭 I’m currently working at WEX as QA Automation Engineer II
-💻 I have more than 3 years of industry experience testing and maintaining software applications
+💻 I have more than 3 years of work experience testing software applications
-🥐 I earned a scholarship from CAPES to study computer science for a year at Grenoble INP - Ensimag in France
 ☕ I'm passionate about coding, good books and good coffee
 🎸 I love playing the ukulele and acoustic guitar!